 $ go get github.com/hdm/rumble-tools/cmd/rumble-dnsrp

 Our goal is to build the best products for IT and security professionals through applied research.
-We hope that you found this detour into DNS behavior interesting and that you will check out our, Rumble Network Discovery, which is currently in open beta.
+We hope that you found this detour into DNS behavior interesting and that you will check out our product, Rumble Network Discovery

 DNS is an amazing protocol.
 After starting life as a simple mechanism for name resolution, it is now used to enforce TLS rules, prevent email impersonation, authorize users, protect endpoints, enable service discovery, and much more.
 DNS services run across a range of devices and provide quite a bit of information about the environment, given the right queries.
 This post describes the techniques used by the Beta 2 version of Rumble Network Discovery to identify DNS services.